-Whether you serve it as an appetizer, a side dish, or as a main entrée, pulled pork will make your dinner extra special.
+Whether you serve it as an appetizer, a side dish, or as a main entrée, this pulled pork will make your dinner extra special.

-After all, how can you say no to sweet, smoky, and melt-in-your-mouth pork?
+How can you say no to sweet, smoky, and melt-in-your-mouth pork?

 Yes, it takes several hours of waiting, but every minute is worth it.

-This Coca Cola pulled pork recipe is perfect for summer barbecues, or for cozy winter nights at home!
+I promise, this Coca Cola pulled pork recipe is perfect for summer barbecues, or for cozy winter nights at home!